VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 Downloading the code
 --------------------

-Navigate to the directory in which you want the :code:`VPLANET` source code to live and type
+Navigate to the directory in which you want to place :code:`VPLANET` and type

 .. code-block:: bash

   git clone https://github.com/VirtualPlanetaryLaboratory/vplanet.git

-This creates a sub-directory called vplanet.
+This creates a sub-directory called vplanet that contains all the files in the repository.

 Compiling the code
 ------------------